geo-python/python-environments/README.md

-# Using mamba to make the Geo-Python environment
+# Using mamba to create the Geo-Python environment

 ## Starting steps
 This briefly describes how to install a Python virtual environment for the Geo-Python course.